Back to Blog

 Tube resistance bands with handles: These are for arm exercises, not pull-up assistance.
 The handles make it impossible to properly anchor for pull-ups, and the resistance curve is wrong.
 I see people trying to use these for pull-ups at boutique fitness studios — it doesn't work well.

 Single-resistance bands: You need multiple resistance levels for proper progression.
 Buying just one band means you'll either get stuck at one assistance level or need to buy more bands later.
-The multi-band sets like Bodylastics are much better value.
+The multi-band sets are much better value.

 "No-latex" synthetic bands: Marketing gimmick.
 Latex is ideal for resistance bands because it has the right elasticity and durability.
 Synthetic alternatives I've tested feel weird — either too stiff or too stretchy — and don't last as long in Singapore's climate.